The History of the London Bus

 Night buses first started running in 1913 and are useful for those who might have finished somewhere late and are unable to get a regular bus home because they aren’t running in those hours.
 The night bus is a transport service that runs when other regular buses do not.

-One of the more common sights in London are tour buses.
-Tour buses are specially designed for taking tourists around for sight-seeing in the more famous parts on Central London and the city's iconic landmarks.
+One of the more common sights in London is tour buses.
+Tour buses are specially designed to take tourists around for sightseeing in the more famous parts of Central London and the city's iconic landmarks.
 They usually have an open-top deck and facilities for tourists making it comfortable for people who aren’t really travelling but are just here for touring.

-Long-distance coaches, normally ran by the National express, connect buses from London to other parts of the United Kingdom and work as an alternative to trains.
-Megabus, ran by Stagecoach, are the biggest competitors of the national express who offer cheaper services aimed at students for when they want to travel from London to another part of the country.
+Long-distance coaches, normally run by the National Express, connect buses from London to other parts of the United Kingdom and work as an alternative to trains.
+Megabus, run by Stagecoach, is the biggest competitor of the National Express who offer cheaper services aimed at students for when they want to travel from London to another part of the country.

-Airport buses, which are also run by the National express, take people to and from airports in London.
-These buses provide a quick service for people who need to reach an airport as soon as possible and it saves them time rather than having to take various local buses and ending up missing a flight.
+Airport buses, which are also run by the National Express, take people to and from airports in London.
+These buses provide a quick service for people who need to reach an airport as soon as possible and it saves them time rather than having to take various local buses and end up missing a flight.

 London buses have become so iconic that they have become a large part of the London souvenir industry.
 There are bus key chains, magnets and many other wonderful souvenirs that are designed to replicate the famous red buses that are commonly seen zooming around the city.
 So if you want to treat someone special to some super cool London souvenirs, the Double Decker bus design always makes a wonderful gift idea.